Bangladesh

 Garment Industry

 The garment industry is by far the most important industry for Bangladesh, and it contributes about 80% to the country's total export earnings.
-This makes Bangladesh the world's second largest exporter of garments. in Since 2013, the annual revenue in this sector increased by about 79% to $34 billion annually.
+This makes Bangladesh the world's second largest exporter of garments.
+From 2019 to 2023, garments exports grew by around 10% per year to almost €46 billion.

 Export Products